 The number of potential applications is staggering

 Look, haptic VR suits can be used for gaming, but the technology is still in its infancy, and it is pretty expensive.
 In reality, it will likely be used for other purposes before they enter the gaming market.
 For instance, we expect to see it in the army as a way to train recruits without the need to take them to training fields.
-Also, it is cheaper (even with a price of $2,500 per suit) to use haptic VR suits for soldier training than to spend money on ammo, guns, field training, and other expenses.
+Also, it is cheaper to use haptic VR suits for soldier training than to spend money on ammo, guns, field training, and other expenses.
 With haptic suits, all you have to do is to get a huge, open area, suit up soldiers, and train them.
 This tech could completely replace field training.

 Once the technology becomes affordable enough, we can expect them to invade homes!
 Haptic Vr suits could disrupt the digital entertainment industry, and they have a chance to replace the classic controllers we use today.
 Instead of hitting buttons, we could use our actual hands to fire guns in just 10 to 15 years.